vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 To perform additional (optional) QC steps, consider the following parameters:
 - `sctk_detect_mito`: Quantify the percentage of mitochondrial genes for each cell in your sample.
-- `sctk_mito_set`: Mitochondrial gene set to use for quantification with syntax `[human,mouse]-[ensembl,entrez,symbol].
-Currently, only human and mouse annotations are supported.
-This option is only considered if `sctk_detect_mito=True`
+- `sctk_mito_set`: Mitochondrial gene set to use for quantification with syntax `[human,mouse]-[ensembl,entrez,symbol]`.
+                   At the moment, only human and mouse annotations are supported.
+This option is only considered when `sctk_detect_mito=True`
 - `sctk_detect_cell`: Perform cell-calling for droplet based experiments.
 Empty droplet will not be removed if set to `False`.
-This option
 - `sctk_cell_calling`.
 Method used for cell calling with [DropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html), either `Knee` or `EmptyDrops`.
                         By default, EmptyDrops will use an FDR of 0.01 to identify empty droplets.
 If no option is provided, the inflection point will be used for cell filtering.
-This option is only considered if `sctk_detect_cell=True`
+This option is only considered when `sctk_detect_cell=True`

 #### Alternative experiments
 Information about alternative sequencing features, such as ERCC spike-ins, can be provided as a separate experiment.
-These alternative experiments will be stored in the same SingleCellExperiment object as the main experiment.
+These alternative experiments will be stored in the same SingleCellExperiment object as the main experiment but processed separately.
 To process alternative experiments, set the following options:

 - `use_alt_expr`: Set to `True` if you wish to process alternative experiments
 - `alt_exp_name`: The name/title of the alternative experiment.
 This option is only considered if `use_alt_expr=True`
-- `alt_exp_reg`: Regular expression to filter alternative features from main experiment (.i.e,; "ERCC-*").
-This option is only considered if `use_alt_expr=True`
+- `alt_exp_reg`: Regular expression to filter alternative features from main experiment (.i.e, ; "ERCC-*").
+This option is only considered when `use_alt_expr=True`

-A previous additon of alternative features to the gene assembly/model (see section on custom assembly extensions) is a prerequisite.
+A previous addition of alternative features to the gene assembly/model (see section on custom assembly extensions) is a prerequisite.